Remask, Don't Replace: Token-to-Mask Refinement in Diffusion Language Models: Extended Comparison with Prior Remasking Methods

-Both terms are strictly positive, so targeted remasking preserves strictly more correct context and removes strictly more errors than the random alternative.
-The dominance extends to imperfect detection provided the detector's precision exceeds the base error rate $N_e / N$, a condition empirically satisfied by each of our three strategies.
+Both terms are non-negative, so in expectation targeted remasking preserves at least as much correct context and removes at least as much error signal as the random alternative.
+With imperfect detection, each flagged position still improves $Q$ in expectation whenever the detector's precision exceeds the base error rate $N_e / N$; this condition is empirically satisfied by each of our three strategies.
+Whether this per-flag advantage translates into dominance over $Q_{\text{random}}(\sigma)$ at a matched remask count is a stronger statement that we do not prove here.